 It was a great sense of achievement to develop the purchasing database for a large computer manufacturer, as it had a very complex data process.
 I integrated forecast and production data from multiple sources in Marketing, Production and Purchasing.

-Procurement used the database to pass supplier orders and marketing to cost future products.
-Purchasing used it to measure activity and identify areas for improvement.
+12 buyers entered purchasing price data manually for use by Procurement to pass supplier orders and by Marketing to cost future products.
+Purchasing used it to measure supplier quality and identify areas for improvement.